by Macy Johnson

 (Isaiah 43:19 NIV)

-One of my favorite mottos is: “Leave every place better than I found it.”
+One of my favorite mottos is: “Leave every place better than you found it.”
 The most challenging projects were hand-me-downs left by people who never even brushed up against my motto.
 Some prior occupants were even bent on destruction.

 I’ll never forget our first weekend place on Lake Martin.
 A co-worker’s husband graciously offered to rent his cinderblock cabin to us.
 On a hot July day we set out in our pontoon boat to locate the potential family getaway.